anthonykrivonos/turnip-bot/README.md

 # 🧄 turnip-bot

-Scrapes Reddit for the best Turnip prices in **Animal Crossings: New Horizons**!
+Scrape Reddit for the best Turnip prices in **Animal Crossings: New Horizons**!

 > Disclaimer: Use at your own discretion.
-This code is licensed under the MIT license (see [LICENSE.MD](LICENSE.MD)) and is free for anyone to use or modify.
+This code is licensed under the MIT license (see [LICENSE.md](LICENSE.md)) and is free for anyone to use or modify.
 All authors of this package are removed of any liabilities concerning usage of turnip-bot.

 ## 🦝 Usage